jonasesser/athena-pnp/readme.md

 Welcome to the Athena Patterns and Practices repository.
 This project aims to provide a set of best practices and patterns for developing applications with the Athena platform.

-Remark: All the code in this repository are just examples and emerged from my experiences.
+Please note that the best practices described in this document are intended to be general guidelines, and may not necessarily be suitable for all situations.
+They only reflect my personal experiences.
+Different people may have different perspectives and approaches to these matters, and it is important to consider these differences when making decisions.
 I make no claim to completeness.
-I am not responsible for any damage caused by the use of this code.
+I am not responsible for any damage caused by the use of this code or guidelines.
 Use at your own risk.

 ## Getting Started